whereof-thereof/NotReally/_posts/2019-07-03-a-new-website-for-actionaid.markdown

 Even conceptually, the qualities of a space can have shape and with shape comes geometry.

 What does any of this have to do with Agent Cooper’s rock throwing?
 Perhaps not the rock throwing itself, but the dream that inspired his method.
 Within the world of Twin Peaks, there was a consequential connection between the method and the reality.
-In non-fictional contexts, this is essentially geometry — even abstract shapes have material properties that can give predictable results.
+In non-fictional contexts, this is essentially geometry — even psychic forms have material properties that can give predictable results.

 The geometry of Cooper’s rock throwing resulted in an answer to his question divined.
 The geometry of the spaces created in our project also shaped the results that we could produce within them, though by less fantastical means.